Is it possible to build muscle in a calorie deficit? If so, what’s the best way to go about doing so? Here’s everything you need to know.

 You’re said to be in a calorie deficit when you’re burning off more energy than you get from your diet.

-When you’re in a calorie deficit, there’s less energy coming from the food you eat than your body needs to move, pump blood around your body and all the other stuff involved in keeping you alive.
+When you’re in a caloric deficit, there’s less energy coming from the food you eat than your body needs to move, pump blood around your body and all the other stuff involved in keeping you alive.

-For example, if your daily energy expenditure is 3000 calories per day, but you’re only getting 2500 calories from your diet, your total calorie deficit is 500 calories.
+For example, if your total daily energy expenditure is 3000 calories per day, but you’re only getting 2500 calories from your diet, your total calorie deficit is 500 calories.

 Because there’s now a mismatch between the amount of fuel your body needs and the amount it gets from food, it starts looking for something to plug the gap.